|Share this page||

 Awarded for development of new processes and equipment for production of gases and cryogenic liquids, as well as for the development and implementation of technology for production of electricity in power systems.

-In addition to the many technological fields in which Rodney has worked as an adviser and consultant, he has participated actively in the production of future resources in the field of power and electricity, fuel and other energy systems based on a sustainability.
-Rodney Allam has participated in the development of new processes and new equipment for production of gases and cryogenic liquids (O2, N2, Ar, CO, CO2, H2, He) and for development of technologies for using these gases, including for electricity production and other uses in the power industry.
+In addition to the many technological fields in which Mr. Allam has worked as an inventor, adviser and consultant, he has participated actively in the production of future resources in the fields of power, electricity, fuel and other energy systems, with a focus on sustainability.
+Mr. Allam has participated in the development of new processes and new equipment for the production of gases and cryogenic liquids (O2, N2, Ar, CO, CO2, H2, He) and for the development of technologies for using these gases, including for electricity production and other uses in the power industry.

-Currently Rodney Allam has some 30 patents in the USA and a number of European patents, has participated in many scientific studies published over many years.
-The publications dealt with gas separation technology, improving electrical power and hydrogen production with carbon dioxide capture.
-His most recent publications were presented at the National Energy Technology Laboratory conferences in the USA and at the last three Greenhouse Gas Control Technologies (GHGT) conferences on climate change, conferences at the Washington International Institute of Refrigeration and at IChemEng gasification conferences (where he served as a committee member).
+Mr. Allam has authored numerous patents globally and has participated in many published scientific studies on gas separation technology, improving electrical power and hydrogen production with carbon dioxide capture, and other subjects.
+He has presented to the US Department of Energy National Energy Technology Laboratory, at three IEA Greenhouse Gas Technologies (GHGT) conferences on climate change, at the Washington International Institute of Refrigeration, and at IChemE (where he served as a committee member).
 He acted as consultant for Stanford University GCEP climate control programme.
 He also participated in developing a Massachusetts Institute of Technology sustainable development programme.

 - Developed highly efficient oxygen fuel energy systems based mainly on coal, to provide greater efficiency when modernising existing power stations operating on pulverized coal.